-Juicy King Crab lined with this tomato salsa-like Espelette pepper sauce that’s sweet and tangy.
+In the Alaskan King-Crab (S$32). juicy King Crab lined this tomato salsa-like Espelette pepper sauce that’s sweet and tangy.
 Little FYI, espelette peppers are from Basque region of France, from the village Espelette.
 Apparently, these peppers are like the lighter version of cayenne powder.

 Hidden under the king crab are bits of uni.
 The angel hair pasta was drizzled in a crab stock sauce with ikura scattered about.
 A Japanese influenced dish that is sweet and briny, offering a taste of the ocean that’s thoroughly got my approval.

-Grilled within a desirable window of doneness, the meat had great texture and tenderness.
+Grilled within a desirable window of doneness, the grilled pork had great texture and tenderness.
 The pork was marinated sufficiently, hence it tasted great even without the sweet wine sauce.
-Under the pork lies a bed of mashed potatoes that isn’t overly starchy or heavy.
+Under the pork lies a bed of mashed potatoes that were not overly starchy or heavy.

 An easy (to eat) and enjoyable dish, we pretty much wiped this plate clean.
 I wish I could tell you what exactly this dish is so you could perhaps try it for yourselves and I can go back for it again but…I have no idea what it is.
 I was just told it’s grilled pork, my apologies.

-This being my first time having rabbit meat, I didn’t know what to expect so I was honestly a tad bit apprehensive.
+This being my first time having rabbit meat, I didn’t know what to expect with the Braised Rabbit Leg in Banyuls Wine, Black Figs and Kiplers Potatoes (S$38) so I was honestly a tad bit apprehensive.
 Thankfully, it didn’t smell or taste gamy and its meat kinda resembles chicken, just more tender.

 Bar-A-Thyme’s braised rabbit had a very light “feathery texture” (quoting my colleague) while the Banyul wine sauce was rich, dark and sweet – its taste contrasting with the lightness of the meat.
 Served with chunks of goldened kipler potatoes and a slice of black fig.